wfondrie/pydeck/README.md

 ## Overview
-pydeck is a python package that makes it easy to create [remark.js](https://github.com/gnab/remark) slide decks. remark.js is a blah flexible, markdown-driven slideshow tool that makes beautiful presentations.
+pydeck is a python package that makes it easy to create [remark.js](https://github.com/gnab/remark) slide decks. remark.js is a flexible, markdown-driven slideshow tool that makes beautiful presentations.
 The cool thing is that you really only need to know markdown syntax to get started.
 It is also highly custimizable if you know a bit of HTML and CSS.